-Angle of intersection between two curves is the acute angle between the tangents to the curves at the intersection point.
-In this article, we discuss how to find the angle of intersection between two curves and the condition for orthogonal curves along with solved examples.
+The angle of intersection between two curves is the acute angle between the tangents to the curves at the intersection point.
+In this article, you will learn how to find the angle of intersection between two curves and the condition for orthogonal curves, along with solved examples.

 Let m1 be the slope of the tangent to the curve f(x) at (x1, y1).

 Let m2 be the slope of the tangent to the curve g(x) at (x1, y1).

 If θ is the acute angle of intersection between the given curves,